Record Keeping Requirements

 - Data relating to unsuccessful job applicants: 1 year

 - All other information such as, training information, appraisal documentation, grievance information, information in regard to their dismissal, payroll and salary records, bonuses overtime: A minimum of 6 years after the termination of employment (this is based on the 6 year time limit within which legal proceedings must be commenced.
-After this 6 year period it is recommended that it will be sufficient simply to maintain the ex-employees name, job title when in service, start and end dates and final salary details)
+After this 6 year period it is recommended that it will be sufficient simply to maintain the ex-employee's name, job title when in service, start and end dates and final salary details)

 This is a guidance note.
-Whilst every effort has been made to ensure that the information provided is accurate and up-to-date, these notes are not intended to be a substitute for specific legal advice.
+Whilst every effort has been made to ensure that the information provided is accurate and up to date, these notes are not intended to be a substitute for specific legal advice.